By Terese Svoboda | On | Comments (0)

 Lola Ridge (born Rose Emily Ridge (December 12, 1873 – May 19, 1941) was an Irish-American radical poet and editor.
 “Anything that burns you” was the advice she gave English critic Alice Hunt Bartlett when she asked what poets should be writing in 1925.

 “I write about something that I feel intensely.
 How can you help writing about something you feel intensely?”
-The New York Times declared her “one of America’s our best poets” when she died but her interest in radicalism, feminism, and experimental poetry wrote her out of literary history.
+The New York Times declared her “one of America’s best poets” when she died, but her interest in radicalism, feminism, and experimental poetry wrote her out of literary history.
 Read More→